slbailey/retrowaves/ARCHITECTURE_STATION.md

 ## 3. System Lifecycle Events

 ### 3.1 on_station_start
-At boot:
+`Station.start()` handles state loading directly during boot:
-- Load media library, cache manager, DJ/rotation state.
+- Load media library, AssetDiscoveryManager, DJ/rotation state.
+- AssetDiscoveryManager discovers intros, outros, and generic intros by scanning DJ asset directories based on naming conventions.
+Performs hourly rescans during THINK windows to maintain an in-memory cache of available assets.
 - Choose first song and queue it to start playback.
 - Transition to normal THINK/DO operation.

+Note: `DJEngine.on_station_start` exists for future expansion but is not part of the active flow.
+State loading is handled directly by `Station.start()`, not through this callback.

 ### 3.2 on_segment_started (THINK)
 - Clear previously executed intent.